Kaholo/kaholo-plugin-google-cloud-storage/README.md

 ### Parameters:
 * Project ID - The ID of the project in which the bucket will be created
+* Region - The GCP geographical location in which to create the bucket.
+You can see list of available locations [here](https://cloud.google.com/storage/docs/locations).
 * Bucket Name - The name of the bucket to create
 * Storage Class - The type of storage class of the bucket to create
-* Location - The GCP geographical location in which to create the bucket.
-You can see list of available locations [here](https://cloud.google.com/storage/docs/locations).
+* Access Control - The type of access control for permissions of the bucket

 ## Method: Delete Bucket
 Delete the specified bucket from the cloud.